avnikokal10-dotcom/module-ocr/README.md

 ## Notes

-- Tested on Python 3.13, compatible with Python 3.8 and later.
+- Tested on Python 3.13.
 - Tested on SCIPP lab images with ~90% accuracy across 124 images.
 - Access codes are not included in this repository — store them in a local `.env` file as described above.